Last Layer Hamiltonian Monte Carlo: Results

 \paragraph{\textbf{Influence of additional predictions or samples.}} Figure \ref{fig:ood_comparison} visualizes the influence of additional samples or predictions for the best performing hyperparameter configurations from Table \ref{tab:road_ood_exp_hp} for 10 random seeds for the different numbers of samples or predictions.
 The BBB--LL results for the OOD min scenarios for the AIDE and B4C datasets show a slight improvement with additional samples, but this trend is not visible for the other scenarios or for the ROAD dataset.
 Opposed to the results in Table \ref{tab:road_ood_exp}, LL--HMC for 10 different random seeds for each number of samples does not yield the highest performance on average for all scenarios.
 Similar to the in-distribution results, there is no single LL--PDL method consistently performs better in all scenarios.

 \paragraph{\textbf{Comparing the best hyperparameter configurations. }} Figure \ref{fig:placeholder_groupplot} shows the average PR-AUC across 100 random seeds for the best hyperparameter configurations from Table \ref{tab:road_ood_exp_hp}.
-The OOD detection performance of the PE--LL and SE is stable across scenarios, with average PR-AUC values comparable to those reported in Table \ref{tab:road_ood_exp}.
+The OOD detection performance of the PE--LL and SE is relatively stable across scenarios, with average PR-AUC values comparable to those reported in Table \ref{tab:road_ood_exp}.
 In contrast, BBB--LL and LL--HMC exhibit greater variability in average performance across seeds and configurations depending on the OOD scenario.
 Overall, evaluating the top-performing configurations across multiple seeds suggests that no single LL--PDL method consistently outperforms the others.

-\paragraph{\textbf{Influence of additional dependent LL--HMC samples.}} Figure \ref{fig:dependent_samples_ood} shows how additional samples from the same HMC chain affect PR-AUC performance.
+\paragraph{\textbf{Influence of additional dependent LL--HMC samples.}} Figure \ref{fig:dependent_samples_ood} shows the relation between the complexity (additional $\theta_{LL}$ parameter samples) from the same HMC chain and the PR-AUC performance.
 The results are based on the best-performing grid search configuration.
 Compared to the modest F1-score gains in Figure \ref{fig:dependent_samples}, PR-AUC improves slightly more with additional same-chain samples in the OOD min scenario.
 However, the PR-AUC improvement stabilizes with more samples.

 \paragraph{\textbf{Multiple chains and starting positions.}} Table \ref{tab:ood_multi_llhmc} reports OOD detection performance using the top-performing grid search configuration across five seeds, comparing different numbers of HMC chains (C) and starting positions (S).
 LL--HMC with a single starting position consistently yields strong OOD detection performance across the datasets, regardless of the number of chains.
 In contrast, using two starting positions results in less consistent performance.
 Specifically, in the AIDE OOD min and ROAD OOD min scenarios, LL--HMC with two starting positions produces higher FPR95 values, indicating reduced reliability in distinguishing in- and out-of-distribution instances.
 This suggests LL--HMC’s performance is sensitive to the learned latent representations, especially in how they guide the initialization and exploration of posterior modes.
 As with the in-distribution classification performance, increasing the number of chains or starting positions does not consistently improve OOD detection, and in some cases degrades performance.